Tracking progress 2022

-Tracking trends in spending on research, development and demonstration
+Tracking spending on research, development and demonstration

 Assessing the effects of economic recoveries on global energy demand and CO2 emissions in 2021